ahlsunnah/arabic-expressions/readme.md

 ### How to use ? ###

-Just insert keyword of the arabic expression that you want in your post / page and enjoy !
+Just insert the keyword of the arabic expression that you want in your post or page and enjoy !

 > Example : `basmallah3`

-The Available expressions can be viewed in the *Screenshots* section.
+The Available expressions can be viewed in the <a href="#user-content-screenshots">Screenshots</a> section.

 ### Notes ###